bertdv/bertdv.github.io/teaching/AIP-5SSB0.md

 systems.
 This course extends coursework on adaptive signal processing and can also be taken as an introduction to **machine learning** and **data science**.
 Typical application areas include pattern recognition, medical signal analysis, speech and language processing, image processing, bio-informatics and robotics.

-In the 2016/17 academic year, this class is taught in semester B (3rd quarter) and **starts on 6-Feb-2017**.
-Please check the official [TUE course site](http://education.tue.nl/Activiteiten/Pages/Informatie.aspx?coursecode=5SSB0&educationyear=2016) for more detailed information on meeting times and location.
+In the 2017/18 academic year, this class is taught in semester B (3rd quarter) and **starts on 5-Feb-2018**.

 ## NEWS
 <span style="color:red"> &rarr; Watch this section for announcements</span>